 After graduating from Southern Vermont College in Bennington, VT, I took to the road and explored the long stretches of highway between Maine and California, Mexico and Montreal, finding moments of respite in bookshops, dive bars, all-night diners, and bustling train stations.
-Along the way I worked as a landscaper, drove a snow plow, painted houses, slept through overnight security jobs, toiled as a chef, and held a few handyman jobs before transitioning to wordsmith positions at newspapers (Albany’s Times Union), American Artist magazine, and at Writer's Digest, where I was an acquisitions editor working with bestselling authors like Chuck Wendig, Elizabeth Sims, Phillip Athans, and Ben Sobieck among others.
+Along the way I worked as a landscaper, drove a snow plow, painted houses, slept through overnight security jobs, toiled as a chef, and held a few handyman jobs before transitioning to wordsmith positions at newspapers (Albany’s Times Union), American Artist magazine, and at Writer's Digest, where I was a book and magazine editor working with bestselling authors like Chuck Wendig, Elizabeth Sims, Phillip Athans, and Ben Sobieck among others.
 I also contributed writing advice columns to the Writer's Digest blog, "There Are No Rules," and occasionally wrote feature articles and interviews for their magazine.

 20727956_10159025078735251_4896355667769230066_n.jpg